fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/hello_world_explanation.md

 - underscore symbol (_)
 - digits (0 - 9), with the exception that the name can not start with a digit

-Actually there are more possible characters but REALLY NO ONE uses them and tools, including compilers many not support them.
+Actually there are more possible characters (from unicode) but REALLY NO ONE uses them and tools, including compilers many not support them.

 Example valid identifiers: